binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     2:perf_event:/4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24/93cb84d30291201a84d5676545015220696dbcc72a65a12a0c96cda01dd1d270
     1:name=systemd:/system.slice/docker.service/4f1f200ce13f2a7a180730f964c6c56d25218d6dd40b027c7b5ee1e551f4eb24/93cb84d30291201a84d5676545015220696dbcc72a65a12a0c96cda01dd1d270

 Each row of the above file depicts one of the cgroup hierarchies that the process, or Docker container in our case is a member of.
-The row consists of three fields separated by colon, in the form: `hierarchy-Id:list-of-controllers-bound-to-hierarchy:cgroup-path`.
+The row consists of three fields separated by colon, in the form:
+`hierarchy-Id:list-of-controllers-bound-to-hierarchy:cgroup-path`
 If you remember back to where we looked at the `/proc/cgroups` file above, you will notice that the:

-1. hierarchy unique Id is represented here as the hierarchy-Id.
+1. hierarchy unique Id is represented here as the `hierarchy-Id`
 2. subsys_name is represented here in the comma separated list-of-controllers-bound-to-hierarchy
 3. Unrelated to `/proc/cgroups`, the third field contains relative to the mount point of the hierarchy the pathname of the cgroup in the hierarchy to which the process belongs.
-You can see this reflected with the `/sys/fs/cgroup   find -name "93cb84d30291*"` from above.
+You can see this reflected with the
+`/sys/fs/cgroup   find -name "93cb84d30291*"`
+from above

 **Fork Bomb from Container**